yeetfield/blog/content/posts/music.md

 ## My approach

 ### Discovery
 In contrast to the Spotify experience described above, I prefer discovering music by actively exploring the subreddits (e.g. [/r/indieheads](https://www.reddit.com/r/indieheads/) and [/r/poppunkers](https://www.reddit.com/r/poppunkers/)) and publications (e.g. [undrcurrents](https://undrcurrents.com/)) that deal with the kind of music I'm interested in.
-Bandcamp itself and RateYourMusic are also great sources of new music that I can explore on my own.
+Bandcamp [itself](https://daily.bandcamp.com/album-of-the-day) and [RateYourMusic](https://rateyourmusic.com/) are also curated sources of new music that I can explore on my own.
 The user experience is more like walking through a museum and less like feeding at the trough.
+It's also worth pointing out that RateYourMusic and certain subreddits are good at highlighting music from the past, which helps us avoid being impoverished by recency bias.

+You can still "try out" an album by listening to it on YouTube with an adblocker, the use of which I can justify[^5] in this case because of the possibility that I end up paying the artist directly.

 ### Acquisition
 Without streaming platforms like Spotify, it becomes necessary to buy music.
 This alone is a fairly radical decision in an economic milieu that's inured us to renting everything, but I find that it aligns with prioritizing deeply and thoroughly listening to a single work before seeking novelty, which I've always done on Spotify anyway.
 You might find that it begins to shift you towards looking for secondhand or discounted CDs to rip, as well, which can make for an interesting scavenger hunt.